Secret Story (French TV series) season 4

-Secret Story 2010 is the fourth edition of the French version of the popular reality show Big Brother carrying on from the previous similar show, Loft Story.
+Secret Story 2010 is the fourth edition of the French reality show Secret Story.
 Casting for season 4 began on Friday, February 19, 2010.
 The casting announcement came from Emilie NefNaf, the winner of season 3, during the premiere of La Ferme Célébrités, presented by Benjamin Castaldi.
 This season began on July 7, 2010 and will conclude on October 22, 2010, lasting 108 Days.